← Back to Blog

 Two new entries in the SOP came out of this:

 1. Cache invalidation follows upstream-dependency rules.
-Every cache column has a known upstream input.
-When you fix an upstream bug, you invalidate only the cache columns that depend on that input — never "all caches" as a reflex.
-Each cache is a separate column because each has a separate upstream.
-Treat them that way.
+Every derived output has a known upstream input.
+When you fix an upstream bug, you invalidate only the stored outputs that depend on that input — never "all caches" as a reflex.
+Treat each output lane as having separate provenance.

 2. Destructive SQL on multi-row production data requires a SELECT-preview gate.
 Any UPDATE or DELETE that could touch more than one customer row has to run as a SELECTfirst, returning the affected user emails.
 The founder reviews the list.
 Approves explicitly.
 Only then does the destructive query run.
 The cost of this protocol is 30 seconds.
 The cost of skipping it is 30 minutes of recovery if you're lucky and a customer churn if you're not.